 29 km descending from Tanglang La

 The first settlement in the Leh valley.
-After descending from Tanglang La you will feel better and overcome that dizziness as you will be completely lost on those mesmerizing valley roads adjacent to the river and the beautiful picturesque view, you will notice the different pattern and colors in the mountains.
-You can find food stalls and other shops in Rumste.
+After descending from Tanglang La you will feel better and overcome that dizziness as you will get completely lost on those mesmerizing valley roads adjacent to the river and the beautiful picturesque view.
+One will also notice the different pattern and colours in the mountains here.
+You can find food stalls and some shops in Rumste.
 The road condition is good.

 Altitude: 3480 m

 31 km descending from Rumste